 Other investments - Investments in unconsolidated joint ventures or affiliates over which UWSL has significant influence are accounted for under the equity method of accounting, whereby the investment is carried at the cost of acquisition, plus UWSL's equity in the undistributed earnings or losses since acquisition.
 Investments in joint ventures over which UWSL does not have the ability to exert significant influence over the investee's operating and financing activities are accounted for under the cost method of accounting.
-UWSL's investment in United Way Digital Holdings, LLC is accounted for under the cost method due to management's current assessment of UWSL's lack of influence over this joint venture.
-In February 2017, UWSL invested \$400,000 in the form of a cash payment of \$80,000 and a promissory note due in the amount of \$320,000 for an approximate 3% membership interest.
-UWSL entered into a subscription agreement with United Way Digital Holdings, LLC to purchase the remaining \$320,000 of membership units.
-See also Note 8.
-UWSL also has an unfunded commitment of up to \$100,000 should there be an additional funding request.
+UWSL's investment in United Way Digital Holdings, LLC was accounted for under the cost method due to management's current assessment of UWSL's lack of influence over this joint venture.
+See Note 16.